 Two typical shaft types are shown in Fig 1.
-Both or either can be analysed using the shaft calculator.
+Both or either can be analysed using Shafts.
 Type 'b' can be analysed by addressing each section individually between any two adjacent bearings.

 When optimising the properties of a shaft it is important to concentrate on the following performance characteristics:

 2) Speed and response

 By carefully optimising all four aspects you should be able to achieve a near perfect design.

 The ability of a shaft to transmit high loads and yet remain responsive is due to two principal factors

 a) Material: The higher a shaft's material strength, the lighter it can be.
 However, fatigue life must be considered as high-strength usually means brittle fracture, reducing design life (see Material Applications on this website).

 b) Stress Concentrations: There should be no sharp corners or deep grooves along its length